bt3gl/building_blog/content/natas_wargames.md

 The referer is a (historically misspelled) tag that carries the address of the URL that linked to the address we are requesting.

 There are many ways to tamper this.
-While we could use browser plugins such as [tampermonkey] or [modify-headers], the good old **curl** do it easily:
+While we could use browser plugins such as [tampermonkey] or [modify-headers], the good old **curl** do it quickly:

 [referer]: http://en.wikipedia.org/wiki/HTTP_referer